 “And it was so at the end of two months that she returned to her father, and he carried out his vow with her which he had vowed.
 She knew no man.”

-Though he spared his daughter’s life, Jephthah’s foolish vow illustrates how impulsiveness can affect an entire family, sometimes tragically.
-His daughter paid a heavy price for her father’s rash pledge, and Jephthah was left with no family.
+Verses 39-40 tell us that it became customary for young Israeli women to commemorate Jephthah’s daughter for four days each year.
+And despite his shame, Jephthah is still honored in the Bible’s “hall of faith” in Hebrews 11 because he kept his word.
+Nevertheless, his foolish vow illustrates how impulsiveness can affect an entire family, sometimes tragically.
+His daughter paid a heavy price because of her father, and Jephthah was left with no family.

 Proverbs 8:11 tells us wisdom is better than rubies.
-Likewise, Proverbs 14:15 says a prudent person considers well his steps.
-Jephthah reminds us to be wise before the Lord, to think before we speak, and not give in to hastiness.
+Likewise, Proverbs 14:15 says a prudent person “considers well his steps.”
+Jephthah reminds us to be wise before the Lord, to think before we speak, and never give in to hastiness.